 It is important to begin planning for the future for a loved one with special needs as soon as possible since failure to plan can potentially disqualify a person with special needs from receiving government benefits.

-If you have additional questions about the importance and benefits of a special needs trust or need assistance planning one in Arizona, Alaska, California, Colorado, Oregon, or Tennessee, contact Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
+If you have additional questions about the importance and benefits of a special needs trust or need assistance planning one, contact attorney Nina Whitehurst at Cumberland Legacy Law, located in Crossville, Tennessee.
 You can use our online form to schedule a consultation or call us at (931) 250-8585.